Hammer Toe Deformity

 - It can be associated with cavus deformity, neuromuscular disease or inflammatory arthropathies.

-See Also: Ankle and Foot Anatomy
+See Also: Foot Anatomy

 Differential Diagnosis